Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger: Ganglar

 A mysterious sea angel-themed marksman and bipolar sociopath who acts on his own whims, is capable of regenerating his body from injuries, and using his Freeze Colder (フリーズコールダー, Furīzu Kōrudā) flintlock pistols to transport his victims to another dimension to be used as sacrificial templates for Ganglar disguises.
 Zamigo played a role in the Lupinrangers' formation as they assumed he killed their loved ones during his rampage during Dogranio's 998th birthday, forming a rivalry with Kairi.
 He later let Gauche implant a third safe on his tail and gains access to her "Évade-toi de l'autre côté" (突き抜けろ, Tsukinukero), which allows him to liquefy his body to withstand attacks.
 After learning that Kairi is the younger brother of one of his victims, Zamigo exploited this to set up a final duel that ended with his death and his victims returned to where he abducted them from.
 In the stage show Kaitou Sentai Lupinranger VS Keisatsu Sentai Patranger: Final Live Tour 2019, Zamigo is revived by Kazemi, but is destroyed by Lupin Red.

-Zamigo Delma is voiced by Jingi Irie (入江 甚儀, Irie Jingi).